 This club is for members only.
 But once you join, membership lasts for an eternity.– Ellen Schreiber

-Appropriately represents the value you’re giving, and covers your organization’s operating costs.
+A pricing model that appropriately represents the value you’re giving, and covers your organization’s operating costs is the best.

 What Is a Membership Pricing Model?

 You provide benefits to your members in exchange for membership dues as a membership organization.
 The payment structure that determines how much and how often your members pay dues is known as a membership pricing model.

 Your membership or subscription pricing model can get highly advanced depending on the perks you provide – you can include numerous tiers, payment schedule options, and discounts.
 Your objective is to get as many people to not just join up for membership, but to keep it year after year, therefore your pricing model should reflect their wants and preferences.